Dook97/samoro.st/content/_index.en.md

 consider worth writing about.
 That mostly includes GNU/linux, DNS and my general opinions on society and current events.

-I like wall climbing, my guitar and programming free software (mostly in C).
-In that order.
+Among other things I like wall climbing, my guitar and [free software](https://www.fsf.org/about/).

 <div style="clear:both;"></div>
 <br>